 Dojo Head Instructor

-After obtaining a diploma in Fitness and Health Promotions, James has made it his mission to create a martial arts and fitness centre that caters to his community’s needs.
+After obtaining a diploma in Fitness and Health Promotions, James has made it his mission to create a martial arts and fitness centre that caters towards his community’s needs.
 In doing so he hopes to inspire his members to strive for their goals and become leaders within their own community as well!

 Shihan Isao Yabunaka